-Nepal is rich for festival most of Nepalese people celebrate many festivals throughout a year.
+Nepal is rich in festivals most Nepalese people celebrate many festivals throughout a year.
 Hinduism, Buddhism, Islam and Christianity are some names of major religions adopted and practiced by most Nepali people.
 But almost 80% of Nepali practice Hinduism and there are more than fifty festivals in existence in Nepal in a year.
 Most of these festivals are mainly set by lunar calendar.
 Nayavasha , Loshar, Teej, Dashain, Tihar, Christmas, Id, Holi, Buddha Jayanti, Gai Jatra, Shiva Ratri, Swaraswati Puja are few examples of festivals celebrated by Neplease in correspondence to their religion.

 It is the new year according to Neplease Calender, Baishak 1st of each year's annual calendar of Nepal – Bikram Shamvat.
 It falls in about the 2nd week of April.
 All Nepalese people celebrate this day as national holiday with many programs like street festivals, carnivals, cultural shows and parties.
 Some people organize tour or picnic too to celebrate it.